 Transcript

-The most important part of a meeting in business, is what happens after.
-Because it’s only if that meeting impacts change, a change in understanding or a change in behavior that the meeting can be said to have value.
+The most important part of a meeting in business is What.
+Happens.
+After.
+Because it’s only if that meeting impacts change, a change in understanding or a change in behaviour, that the meeting can be said to have value.

 If you find yourself in your business with your team having the same old meetings and the same conversations going around and around, then you’re not making decisions, you’re not making change.
 You may be making recommendations, you may be having great ideas, but after the meeting nothing’s getting done, nobody’s being held accountable, and as a result those meetings are wasting everybody’s time.